Wednesday, 11 July 2012

 Then we had steaks accompanied by couscous and various vegetables, which we asked for specially instead of chips.

-To finish we had apple tart, or rather Keith did, while I requested and got a plate of cheese, which I put away in my ever-ready plastic bag for tomorrow.
-All in all, we felt like very exacting customers, but our waiter was indulgent.
+To finish we had apple tart, or rather Keith did, while I requested and got a plate of cheese, which I put away in my faithful plastic bag for tomorrow.
+All in all, we felt like very fussy customers, but our waiter seemed happy to indulge us.

 By the time we got back to our tent, almost every emplacement in the camping ground was occupied.
 Even with the wonderful Viaduct in operation, Millau remains a favourite overnight halt for holiday makers coming from the north to the Mediterranean.